-Other than a chemical rationale in modifying the S atom of biotin, there is also a biological interest.
-In fact, biotin acts as coenzyme for carboxylase enzymes, involved in the synthesis of fatty acids, isoleucine, and valine, and in gluconeogenesis.
-If there is insufficient biotin, oxybiotin, is the only analogs capable of replacing biotin in the higher organisms.
-More in general, single site substitution are common in biology and it can be useful to predict mass spectra of possible analogs independently from experiments.
-We have thus considered the four molecules, activated by modeling explicit collision with Ar atom and analyzed product ions and mechanisms.
-In particular, we focused on how the fragmentation spectra is eventually modified in the isolobal analogs and which are the related mechanism.
+Other than a chemical rationale in modifying the S atom of biotin, there is also a biological interest on it.
+In fact, biotin acts as a coenzyme for carboxylase enzymes, involved in the synthesis of fatty acids, isoleucine, and valine, and in gluconeogenesis. ^{19,20}

+If there is insufficient biotin in a higher organism, oxybiotin is the only analog capable of replacing it.21 In general, single site substitution is common in biology and it can be useful to predict mass spectra of possible analogs independently from experiments.
+We have thus considered these four molecules, activated by modeling explicit collision with Ar atom and analyzed product ions and mechanisms.
+In particular, we focused on how the fragmentation spectra is (eventually) modified in the isolobal analogs and which are the related mechanisms.
 This will provide a guide to possibly predict the CID of different isolobal species from the spectrum of a known one.